 These trails still form the spine of the countryside and are the basis of the islands’ enormous hiking potential: hundreds of kilometers of walking paths with very interesting routes, mostly accessible to the average walker, just waiting to be revisited.

-We believe that the best way to experience the uniqueness of the Cyclades is by exploring our monopatia.
-Our itineraries are designed so you traverse the islands walking and discovering their natural beauty, places of interest, archaeological monuments and remains, as well as their stories.
-With us, you can get really immersed in authentic Cycladic landscape, culture and architecture: you don’t just visit, you stay in scenic, white-washed villages, and experience local life from within.
-We want our guests to see the beauty behind the tourist facade and enjoy the special atmosphere of the Cyclades – the natural way: walking right in!
+We believe that the best way to experience what is special about the Cyclades is by exploring our monopatia.
+Walking Plus itineraries are unique in that you walk and traverse the islands, discovering chapters of their hidden story along the way: natural beauty, traditional settlements, archaeological monuments and sights.
+With us, you can get really immersed in Cycladic culture and landscape – you don’t just visit, you stay in scenic, white-washed villages in the mountains and experience local life from within.
+We want our guests to find the beauty beyond the tourist facade and enjoy the light, the landscape and the atmosphere of the Cyclades – the natural way: walking right in!